 The nuclear Apocalypse has come and gone, scarring the cityscape into an almost unrecognizable scene of twisted metal.
 Dangerous mutant animals prowl the dark recesses of the underground tunnels.
 Aliens pop up every once in a while to steal one of the few surviving members of the human race.So life is a constant battle just to stay alive, right?Actually it's really, REALLY boring.
 Aliens and Monsters are few and far between, so mostly you just have the barren wasteland, its long dead skeletal occupants, whatever you manage to find, plus your imagination to keep you entertained.Meet The Captain and his/her team: Pilot and Sniper (a.k.a.
 "Mr. Snippy").
 They're going to attempt to stay alive in this dangerous environment.
 But mostly?
-They're going to try to keep themselves from succumbing to boredom.You can read the comic here.Of course, once in a while, there's goingto be some grand adventureto be had by the group.
+They're going to try to keep themselves from succumbing to boredom.You can read the comic here.This Comic has also been dubbed, twice!
+Once by The Beard, and once by Nets World Productions.
+The Beard's dubs are shorter and moreto the point while Nets Worlds are longer and have multiple stories in them.
+Both are very excellent!
+Go check them out!Of course, once in a while, there's goingto be some grand adventureto be had by the group.

 All of the mind-screwy stuff seems to actually have been a dream, or at least the entity messing with his mind as of #121.